ROCK PAPER FENCE

 Rock – Paper – Fence

 Creating ROCK PAPER FENCE (2007- 2013) is my act of resistance against being a passive spectator and a complicit citizen of the militarized US - Mexico border.
 It is a response to the larger threatening political culture that birthed the injustice of SB1070, racial profiling, and the xenophobic foundations of legislation from the Arizona statehouse which was quickly embraced by the nation.
 One cultural stream that drove this project was the country celebrating the election of Barack Obama as a win against racism.
-I found it difficult to feel that optimism as I was following and researching the murder of migrants by border patrol agents, knowing of ICE raids and deportations.
-In my research I unearthed of the history of the Wackenhut company whose buses I was seeing every day.
+I found it difficult to feel that optimism as I was following and researching the murder of migrants by border patrol agents and knowing of increased ICE raids and deportations.
+In my research I unearthed the history of the Wackenhut Company whose buses I was seeing every day.
 They were running between detention centers and the border.
-In that research I discovered that Wackenhut is the Grandaddy of private prisons.
+I discovered that Wackenhut is the founder of private prisons.

-This project features a group of drawings and paintings that document the use of excessive force and abuse of power.
+This project documents the use of excessive force and abuse of power.
 It was started in 2007 as a simple search for details regarding a fatal shooting of an undocumented immigrant by border patrol agent.
 As I searched I found more and more shootings happened as I worked on the project.
-6 years of abuse of power.

 keywords:Borderlands, gun culture, immigration, xenophobia, human rights, security industry